len/Cuis-Smalltalk-DWM/README.md

 # Cuis-Smalltalk-DWM
 Tiling dynamic window management in Cuis, very much in the spirit of http://dwm.suckless.org

 Still very experimental, will change in the future as I go along using it.
-For now these are some keyboard shortcuts:

-alt-esc to toggle the focused (floating) window to/from full screen mode

-alt-t to toggle the focused window between tiling or floating modes

-alt-w to close a window

-alt-1 to alt-8 to switch to another page

-alt-shift-1 to alt-shift-8 to move the focused window to another page

-alt-shift-B to open a browser, W open a workspace, C a changesorter, etc.

-Here are some screenshots:
+## Screenshots

 Two browsers and a workspace in tiling:
 ![alt tag](https://raw.githubusercontent.com/len/Cuis-Smalltalk-DWM/master/screenshots/dwm-0.png)